| | | | | |

 • Helping with the layers (The cake and whipped cream)

-• Like will all of my recipes, having kids help measure and add ingredients is a great way for them to help.
-Bonus!
+• Having the kids help measure and add ingredients is a great way for them to help, and bonus!
 They learn math in the process.

 • Have them help brush on the simple syrup.